CSE-498-011-SP21/network-layer/README.md

 output file as docker\_rsa.
 Register this pair with github.
 Then use docker build to build the container.

-## Notes
+## Important Notes

-Broadcast primitives on connectionless clients and servers can be used in conjunction with send, recv, etc.
+- Broadcast primitives on connectionless clients and servers can be used in conjunction with send, recv, etc.
+- Sockets provider type appears to work with an offset as the remote address and ignores the desire to use a virtual address, while verbs does use a virtual address.
+These have to be exchanged between servers.